Course Description

 - Describe iSCSI

-Module 5: Hyper-V Virtualization and Containers on Windows Server
+Module 5: Hyper-V and Container Virtualization in Windows Server

 In this module, students learn about virtualization services in Windows Server.
 The module covers Hyper-V, options for securing the virtualization environment, containers, and Kubernetes.